HuseyinKla/Adventure-Game/README.md

 In addition to these, we can play with 3 different heroes.
 And besides this hero we choose, we can buy equipment from the points we earn as we defeat the obstacles.
 We can overcome obstacles faster by getting stronger.

+There is also a section on how to play the game :)

 ## Getting Started

 Java and Java Form were used in this application.